 The table below presents our regulatory capital amounts and ratios under the ERCF and required capital versus available capital.
-As of March 31, 2024, the maximum payout ratio under the ERCF was 0.0%, which limits our capital distributions and discretionary bonus payments discussed under the risk-based and leverage capital requirements.
+At March 31, 2025, our maximum payout ratio under the ERCF was 0.0%, which applies to limit our capital distributions and discretionary bonus payments discussed under the risk-based and leverage capital requirements.